astraey/CNF-Converter/README.md

 <br>

-To run the code, you can simply exacute the following command:
+To run the code, you can simply execute the following command:

 ```
 python CNFconverter.py -i input.txt -o output.txt